drillinP/test_django/README.md

 # Project to initiate at Django
+To initiate at Django I use the tutorial from [OpenClassroom](https://openclassrooms.com/fr/courses/4425076-decouvrez-le-framework-django)
-Note to run this project
+* Note to run this project
 ```bash
 # Create a venv
 ## For linux